Sifra Covid-19 + Bakunashon, Cijfers Covid-19 + Vaccinatie, Numbers Covid-19 + Vaccination

 Importante: Si bo tin keho keda kas, no bai traha i yama 0800 – 0800.

-Tin 8 kaso aktivo di Covid-19 na Boneiru awe 12 di yüli 2021.
-Di e 16 resultadonan di tèst ku a drenta unu a resultá di ta positivo.
+Tin 13 kaso aktivo di Covid-19 na Boneiru awe 15 di yüli 2021.
+Di e 35 resultadonan di tèst ku a drenta sinku a resultá di ta positivo.
+Kuater di e kasonan akí ta hende lokal anto un bishitante.
+Niun persona a rekuperá di Covid-19.

 Ta importante pa ora bo tin keho bai tèst.
 Importante ta pa keda warda den karentena.
 No sali pa bo no kontagiá otro persona.
 Keda kas pa no kontagia otro persona pafó.
 Pa baha e sifra di kontagio ta importante pa mantené e reglanan di higiena.
 Tene 1,5 meter distansia i laba man ku awa i habon pa evitá kontagio ku e vírùs di corona.